radiantone/entangle/README.md

 # entangle
 A python native parallel processing framework based on simple decorators.

+## Overview

+Entangle is a new kind of parallel compute framework for large multi-core HPC environments.
+It allows for simple workflow design using *plain old python* and special decorators that control the type of parallel compute needed.

+One key feature of entangle is fine-grained control over individual functions in a workflow.
+You could easily describe multiple functions running across multiple compute environments all interacting as if they were simple local python functions.
+No central scheduler or workflow manager is needed.

+## Architecture

+Entangle is designed without a central scheduler or workflow manager.
+Rather, each function is decorated with special descriptors that turn them into their own workflow managers.
+Each function decorator implements logic to parallelize and acquire values from its arguments.
+As each function is assigned a dedicate CPU the workflow is thus an ensemble of parallel, indepedent micro-workflows that resolve themselves and pass their values up the chain until the workflow completes.

+This offers an extreme *shared nothing* design that maximizes CPU usage in a multi-CPU environment.
+## Example
 An example of how entangle will be used (still in development)
 ```python